-The Ariel Arena (2014) building, named for the Ariel Corporation, houses a state-of-the-art athletic arena, which is home to the intercollegiate basketball and volleyball teams.
+The Ariel Arena (2014) building, named for the Ariel Corporation, houses a state-of-the-art athletic arena, which is home to the intercollegiate basketball, volleyball, and competitive cheer teams.
 The lower level houses a weight training room, a physical therapy office, a classroom, and offices for the Athletic Department.
 Foster Hall, a sizable multipurpose room used for campus and community events, encompasses much of the upper level of the arena.